 This reliable portable generator is RV-friendly and a great choice for emergency power-outages.

-Pros: Featuring 3,600 running watts and 4,650 peak watts, the Westinghouse WGen3600v Portable Generator offers an impressive amount of juice for its affordable price tag.
-This portable generator impresses in terms of its easy-to-use control panel, and its 4-gallon fuel tank is large enough for overnight use without needing to constantly add fuel.
+Pros: Featuring 3,600 running watts and 4,650 peak watts, the Westinghouse WGen3600v Portable Generator offers impressive juice for its affordable price tag.
+This portable generator impresses in terms of its easy-to-use control panel, and its 4-gallon fuel tank is large enough for overnight use without needing to add fuel constantly.
 In terms of outlets, this generator comes with an RV-ready TT-30R 30-Amp outlet for quickly hooking up to your travel trailer, as well as two 20-amp AC outlets for your electronic devices.
 While this isn’t the quietest generator in its class, it’s incredibly easy to start and has the power and reliability to make it excellent for both the campsite and emergency preparations.

 MARBERO Portable Power Station